-The Ammergau Alps, Werdenfelser Land and Karwendel mountains – these holiday regions are firm favourites in Bavaria.
+The Ammergau Alps Nature Park, Werdenfelser Land and Karwendel mountains – these holiday regions are firm favourites in Bavaria.
 From the Allgäu, this panoramic tour crosses the Echelsbach bridge to the Zugspitze region.
 Stop here to explore historical Oberammergau, Garmisch-Partenkirchen, Krün and Wallgau, or visit Ettal Abbey and Linderhof Palace.

 The German Alpine Road now crosses from the Allgäu region into Upper Bavaria.
 The Pfaffenwinkel, our initial section of Upper Bavaria, got its name from its numerous Baroque churches and monasteries.
 Particularly worth seeing is the Welfenmünster in Steingaden - a Premonstratensian (White Canons) monastery, with a beautiful cloister and garden, as well as Dominic Zimmermann's masterpiece the Pilgrimage Church of Wies.